-Black and Decker is an American company which specializes in power tools, technology based fastening systems and home improvement products.
+Black and Decker is an American company that specializes in power tools, technology-based fastening systems, and home improvement products.
 The company was founded in 1910 and is a subsidiary of Stanley Black and Decker.

-The company has undergone a lot of changes through the years.
-However, it remains a leader in the field of power tools, cleaning equipment and hardware tools.
+The company has undergone a lot of changes over the years.
+However, it remains a leader in the field of power tools, cleaning equipment, and hardware tools.

 Dewalt is well known for their power tools and hand tools for home improvement, woodworking and manufacturing industries.
 Dewalt was founded in 1924 and in 1960 was purchased by Black and Decker.